z669016/adventofcode-2017/README.md

 determine next direction based on state of the current node, affect the current node, and keep counters.
 For part 2, just created a SmarterVirus (which inherits from Virus) with different methods to determine the next direction, and affecting the current node.
 Even the 10.000.000 bursts of part 2, went pretty fast.

+## Day 23
+Part one is straight forward ... part 2 requires you to analyse the assembly code and determine what it does.
+It counts the numbers between values of b and c which are non prime numbers.